Opposing Demands: Navigating Life’s Complexities

 These concepts especially apply to our intimate relationships.
 Close relationships have developmental needs—when we neglect these needs, the relationship suffers.
 If we value the relationship, we must structure time.
 This requires managing resources.
 We must balance enjoyments with other necessities of living, structuring time for careers, hobbies, children, grandchildren, exercise, and certainly our lovely companions.

-By structuring resources, we address opposing needs effectively; not overindulging one through complete sacrifice of another.
+By structuring resources, we address opposing needs effectively; not overindulging one through complete sacrifice of the other.
 When requests for time and money intrude, our structured time gives us a reason to decline, or purposely adjust our schedule, working in another time to meet the need being sacrificed.

 Our drive for acceptance may challenge commitments to autonomy—or vice versa.
 Many others will not have commitment or concern for our balance; blinded by their own pressing needs (wants), they disrespect our autonomous demands.
 An ex, a boss, or a grown child may constantly push to knock our lives out of balance.
 Doing the right thing isn’t simple.